saptarshibasu/aws-study/README.md

 * VPC **peering** connection does not support edge to edge routing
 * A Corporare network can be connected to a VPC using a VPN over the internet or a VPN over AWS Direct Connect
 * Using AWS Direct Connect, a dedicated network connection between the AWS VPC and corporate network can be established
+* **ENI** - ENI (Elastic Network Interface) is attached to a subnet of VPC
+* **ENI** - ENI has IP and security groups attached
+* **ENI** - All EC2 instances have a primary ENI.
+Additional ENIs can be
+* **ENI** - ENI can be used to design low cost high availability by reassigning the ENI to a new EC2 instance when the original instance fails
+* **ENI** - Attach termminology
+  * **Hot Attach** - When the instance is running
+  * **Warm Attach** - When the instance is stopped
+  * **Cold Attach** - When the instance is being launched
+* **Backup & Recovery** strategies
+  * **Backup & Restore** - Low cost DR approach backs up your data and applications from anywhere to the AWS cloud for use during recovery from a disaster
+  * **Pilot Light** - A small part of the infrastructure is always running simultaneously syncing mutable data (as databases or documents), while other parts of the infrastructure are switched off and used only during testing
+  * **Warm Standby** - A scaled-down version of a fully functional environment is always running in the cloud
+  * **Multi-Site** - A multi-site solution runs on AWS as well as on your existing on-site infrastructure in an active- active configuration

 ## SQS

 * SQS is **pull based**, NOT push based
-* Messages are 256 KB in size
+* Messages are 256 KB in **size**
-* Messages can be kept in the queeu from 1 minute to 14 days; the default retention period is 4 days
+* Messages can be kept in the queeu from 1 minute to 14 days; the default **retention period** is 4 days
-* Visibility Timeout is the amount of time that the message is invisible in the SQS queue after a reader picks up that message.
+* **Visibility Timeout** is the amount of time that the message is invisible in the SQS queue after a reader picks up that message.
 If the message is processed successfully before the timeout expires, the message will be deleted from the queue.
 Otherwise, the message will again become visible after the timeout for another reader to pick it up for processing.
 This could result is message being delivered twice
-* Visibility Timeout maximum is 12 hours
+* **Visibility Timeout** maximum is 12 hours
-* Standard SQS guarantees that the message will be delivered at least once
+* **Standard queue** guarantees that the message will be delivered at least once
+* **Standard queue** lets us have a nearly unlimited number of transactions per second
+* **Standard queue** may deliver more than one copy of the same message
+* **Standard queue** provides best effort ordering; out of order delivery is possible
-* SQS Long Polling API call doesn't return until a message arrives in the queue or the long poll times out.
+* SQS **Long Polling** API call doesn't return until a message arrives in the queue or the long poll times out.
 This result in less number of API calls and thus less cost
-* Standard queue lets us have a nearly unlimited number of transactions per second
-* Standard queue may deliver more than one copy of the same message
-* Standard queue provides best effort ordering; out of order delivery is possible
-* FIFO queue strictly preserves order
+* **FIFO queue** strictly preserves order
-* FIFO queue gurantees exactly-once delivery
+* **FIFO queue** gurantees exactly-once delivery
-* FIFO queue is limited to 300 transactions per second
+* **FIFO queue** is limited to 300 transactions per second
-* FIFO queues also support message groups that allow multiple ordered message groups within a single queue
+* **FIFO queues** also support message groups that allow multiple ordered message groups within a single queue
-* It's a way to decouple infrastructure
+* It's a way to **decouple** infrastructure
+* After consuming the message the client app must call SQS API to delete the message

 ## SWF